Aashmit/Redis_Cache/developer_documentation.md

 #### Overview
 #### Overview

-The `test.py` file is a Python script designed for testing the integration of three external libraries: `langchain_ollama`, `redisvl.extensions.llmcache`, and `cache_vectorizer`.
-The primary goal of this script is to demonstrate how these components can work together to optimize the retrieval and caching of responses from a language model, specifically Llama3.2, using Redis as a backend.
+**test.py** is a Python script that demonstrates the use of several libraries to interact with a language model, specifically ChatOllama, and a cache system based on SemanticCache for optimizing subsequent queries.
+The primary goal is to compare the time taken between retrieving responses directly from the LLM (Language Learning Model) and using cached data.

 #### Details
 #### Details

-1. **Imports**
+##### Libraries Imported

-   - `time`: To measure elapsed time.
+- `time`: Used to measure elapsed time in both the cache check and LLM operations.

-   - `ChatOllama` from `langchain_ollama`: This is a client for the LangChain Ollama language model, which provides an API to interact with the Llama3.2 model.
-   - `SemanticCache` from `redisvl.extensions.llmcache`: This is a cache class that utilizes Redis as its backend and leverages vectorization through `vectorizer`.
-The goal of this class is to store computed responses alongside their prompts for later retrieval, thereby reducing the need for repeated model execution when similar queries appear.
+- `langchain_ollama` (imported as `ChatOllama`): This library provides an interface for interacting with ChatOllama, a large language model.
+It allows users to invoke the model with specific prompts and retrieves the generated responses as text.

+- `redisvl.extensions.llmcache` (imported as `SemanticCache`): The Semantic Cache is a caching solution that leverages Redis as its backend for storing and retrieving key-value pairs.
+In this script, it stores and manages cached responses to questions, reducing redundant computations with similar inputs by leveraging previously generated outputs.

-   - `vectorizer` from `cache_vectorizer`: This component is responsible for converting textual inputs into numerical representations (vectors) that can be efficiently stored and retrieved by Redis.
+- `vectorizer`: This class from the `cache_vectorizer` package is utilized in initializing the SemanticCache, as it provides a method for converting textual input into vector representations that can be used for similarity or retrieval purposes within Redis.

-2. **Environment Variables**
-   - The script loads environment variables via the `dotenv` package, specifically the `REDIS_URL`, which points to a local Redis instance running on port 6379.
-This is essential for connecting to a real-time Redis server during testing.

-3. **Semantic Cache Initialization**
-   - In an exceptional handling block, the script attempts to initialize the `SemanticCache` object with specific parameters:
-     - Cache name: "OllamaLLMCache"
-     - Redis connection URL: localhost:6379
-     - Distance threshold for cache check: 0.1
-     - Vectorizer instance
-     - Connection settings (decode_responses, socket_timeout, retry_on_timeout) to adapt to the local Redis environment
-   - If initialization fails, an error message is printed and execution ends with a non-zero exit status.
+- `os`, `dotenv`: For environment handling and accessing the REDIS_URL from environment variables (which contains the connection string to the Redis database).

+##### Key Functions/Methods

+1. **`load_dotenv()`**: This function loads the `.env` file's environment variables into the process-wide variable namespace, enabling access to sensitive data such as the REDIS_URL without hardcoding it in the source code.

+2. **Initialization of `SemanticCache`**

+   - The code attempts to instantiate a cache object using `SemanticCache`.
+If successful, it sets up a connection string pointing to Redis running locally at port 6379 and employs specified vectorization parameters from the `vectorizer` class for generating vectors.

+3. **Prompt Handling**: It prompts the user with "Enter your question:" to gather input as a string, which will be used as both an LLM prompt and cache key.

-4. **User Input**
+4. **`ask_ollama(question: str)`**
-   - The script prompts the user for their question via the `input` function.

-5. **ChatOllama Client Initialization**
-   - A `ChatOllama` client is instantiated, utilizing Llama3.2 with verbosity enabled to provide detailed model responses.

-6. **Ask Olla Function**
-   - This function takes a question as input and sends it to the ChatOllama client through its `invoke` method, which in turn returns a response.
-The content of this response is then returned by the function.
+   - This function invokes ChatOllama's `invoke()` method using the provided question as its input.
+The model generates a response in text format, which is then returned.

-7. **Cache Check and Response Retrieval**:
+5. **Cache Check (Time Measurement)**

-   - The script measures the time taken for a cache check using the `time` module's `time()` function before and after calling the `check()` method on an instance of `SemanticCache`.
-If cached data exists, it prints out the prompt and response from the cache along with the elapsed time.
+   - The script initiates time measurement to gauge how long it takes for the `SemanticCache` system to find an entry for the given prompt.
+If cached data exists, it prints out the retrieved prompt and corresponding vector representation along with the elapsed time taken for retrieval from cache.

-8. **LLM Operations**:
-   - When no cached response is found, the script executes the user's question through the ChatOllama client, capturing its output in a variable named `response`.
-The time taken for this operation is measured using `time.time()`.
-   - In parallel with measuring LLM execution time, the script attempts to store the generated response alongside the original prompt within the `SemanticCache` instance, utilizing the `store()` method.

-9. **Exception Handling**:
-   - Any exceptions occurring during either LLM operations or cache insertions are caught and printed as error messages.
-This ensures that failures in these components do not disrupt the overall testing process.
+6. **LLM Operations (Direct Retrieval)**

+   - In case the prompt is not found in the cache, the script calls `ask_ollama` as before to obtain a response from ChatOllama via the LLM directly.

+7. **Caching Responses**

+   - Once an LLM response has been fetched, it gets stored back into the `SemanticCache`, ensuring future queries with identical prompts will quickly return cached results instead of re-executing LLM operations.

+8. **Error Handling**: If any exceptions occur during either cache retrieval or storing, they are caught and printed to indicate operational issues for debugging purposes.